FilipSequens/english-for-designers/case_study/index.md

 -	Allows for some degree of customisation
 -	Still looks cohesive and contemporary

-It was my task to design a series of layouts that will be able to accomodate our needs.
-I created several layout variats that can be repeated with some variation throughout the magazine.
-These serve as a base that can be taken into any creative direction with a few adjustments.
+Turning this into a layout system was my task.
+I created several page layouts that can be repeated with some variation throughout the magazine.
+They are a base that can be taken into any creative direction with a few adjustments.

 ## INVISIBLE & EXPRESSIVE TYPE